google/WebFundamentals/src/content/en/updates/posts/2016/03/mse-sourcebuffer.markdown

 }
 {% endhighlight %}

-Media segments are 'streamed' to an audio or video element by adding each segment to the `SourceBuffer` with `appendBuffer()`.
+Media segments are 'streamed' to an audio or video element by adding each segment to a `SourceBuffer` with `appendBuffer()`.
 In this example, video is fetched from the server then stored using the File APIs:

 {% highlight javascript %}
 reader.onload = function (e) {